Amtrak Floridain

 • Roomette: This roomette is perfect for one person and cozy for two.
 It includes seats that convert into beds, a sink, and access to shared showers.

-• Bedroom: More spacious, with a private in-room restroom and shower.
+• Bedroom: Spacious, featuring a private in-room restroom and shower.

 • Accessible Room: Designed for passengers with mobility needs and their companions